Monotropa uniflora: Taxonomy

 It was formerly classified in the family Monotropaceae, but is now included within the Ericaceae.
+This reclassification is based on molecular phylogenetic studies showing that the group is embedded within Ericaceae.
 It is of ephemeral occurrence, depending on the right conditions (moisture after a dry period) to appear full grown within a couple of days.

 Ecology

 The flowers of M. uniflora are visited by various bee and fly species, most commonly bumblebees.
 Bumblebees are an important pollen dispersal agent for the plant, crawling into the flower for pollen.

 Like most mycoheterotrophic plants, M. uniflora associates with a small range of fungal hosts, all of them members of Russulaceae.

 It is often associated with beech trees.

 Toxicity

 The plant contains glycosides and may be toxic to humans.

 Uses

 In addition to various reported traditional medicine uses, the plant has been used as an analgesic and anxiolytic in herbal medicine since the late 19th century.
-This may be due to the plant containing salicylic acid and grayanotoxin.
+This may be due to the plant containing salicylic acid and grayanotoxins.

 Walter H. Prest described the plant as having an asparagus-like flavor once cooked.